planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ## Step 5: Resources

 Outfitting your character is a terrific way to get to know them.
-Even Intangibles like debts, favors, oaths, promises, burdens of guilt, memberships, rank, etc. belong here as well.
 What an adventurer has at hand impacts how they deal with the crazy situations they get into.
+Even intangibles like debts, favors, oaths, promises, burdens of guilt, memberships, rank, etc. belong here.

 You need only specify important gear on the character sheet.
 When a character would reasonably have something else, be reasonable and assume they do.
 Even if they did not write it down, a scientist knows people at their lab, someone with a car has a spare tire, etc.